Introduction to Thermal Metal Spraying

 Gas

-The safe operation of gas equipment is perhaps more widely respected due to its common site use in fabrication industries.
+The safe operation of gas equipment is perhaps more widely respected due to its widespread use in the fabrication industry.

 The handling of gas equipment and gas bottles is discussed in various regulations.

-The mixing of gas and poor maintenance of equipment seems to account for most incidents involving gas metal spraying.
+The mixing of gas and poor maintenance of equipment seem to account for most incidents involving gas metal spraying.

 Training